DeltaNeverUsed/UdonSharpNetworkingLib/README.md

 1. Arrays are not supported.
 2. Serialization will fail if you try to pass a null argument into function.
 3. Not all value types are supported.
-4. Network usage is relatively high ~150 Bytes(increases with more "USPPNet_[TYPE]" defines) for one call, it's not linear so two calls at once would take ~170 bytes(for both).
+4. Network usage is relatively high ~132 Bytes(increases with more "USPPNet_[TYPE]" defines) for one call, it's not linear so two calls at once would take ~152 bytes(for both).
 Theses are the results from the demo.
 5. Trying to call USPPNET_[FUNC NAME] on an gameObject/Component other than itself will not be networked, and get called on the local client instead.
 6. Using function overloads will cause USPPNet to crash

 # The TODO list
 Make Arrays work \
-Serialize none supported types to string
+Serialize unsupported types to string